+Problem is, new players are easily overwhelmed and Bungie does little to help them learn the ropes.
+This results in many giving up on the game way too soon.
 With Beyond Light, the game’s latest expansion, Bungie introduced a new Tutorial quest that does a better job at explaining the game to beginners.
 But it’s still not enough.
-Many give up on this amazing experience because they are quickly overwhelmed.

 But fear not.
 After reading this guide (which I’m trying to keep as short as possible), you’ll have a good understanding of how the game works and how to best enjoy it.